CaptainFlint86/DiscworldMud/README.md

 # Horse Tracker

-V1.4 now includes Riding data
+V1.5 now includes Riding data, should save data when mushclient closed

 Want to see how often you successfully you handle your horse?
 This plugin will keep a tally of: